Preparing Inbound Shipments

 2. Labels should be printed on a white background.

-3. UPC 128 standard should be used for barcodes.
+3. Code 128 standard should be used.

 5. Fonts should distinguish the lowercase letter ‘i’ from the upper case letter ‘I’, and between the number ‘0’ (zero) and the letter ‘O’.
+Do not use dashes or underscores.

 6. Labels should be at least 1” in height and at least 2” in width.
+Larger is always better.

 7. Labels should be applied directly to the individual SKU sold as a single line item unless the surface material of the SKU will not sufficiently support a label, in which case the item should be placed in a bag that the label can be applied to.